MicrosoftDocs/cpp-docs/docs/data/oledb/cmyproviderrowset-myproviderrs-h.md

 ---
 # CCustomRowset (CustomRS.H)

 The wizard generates an entry for the rowset object.
-In this case, it is called `CCustomRowset`.
+In this case, it's called `CCustomRowset`.
 The `CCustomRowset` class inherits from an OLE DB provider class called `CRowsetImpl`, which implements all the necessary interfaces for the rowset object.
 The following code shows the inheritance chain for `CRowsetImpl`:

 ```cpp
 template <class T, class Storage, class CreatorClass,